 Many reliability engineers see varnish buildup as just a way of life that can only be addressed after operating problems occur.
-But the cost of waiting to fix that problem is more than you’d think, because the related hidden costs can add up before you even realize you have a varnish problem in the first place.
+But the cost of waiting to fix that problem is more than you’d think, because the related hidden costs can add up before you even realise you have a varnish problem in the first place.

 How much do you really know about varnish?